BeApp/beapp.library.cache.android/README.md

 Two steps are needed :

-1. Declare an instance of RxCache with a storage implementation
+1. Declare an instance of RxCache with a storage implementation (default is SnappyDB)
 2. Call `fromKey` method from RxCache instance and configure the strategy for this call